JujuAdams/Scribble/9.0/faq.md

 &nbsp;

+## What's the difference between [Scribble Junior](https://github.com/JujuAdams/ScribbleJunior) and Scribble Deluxe?

+Scribble Junior is a stripped back lighter text rendering solution compared to Scribble Deluxe.
+The focus for Scribble Junior is static text that doesn't need to animate where performance is the primary concern.
+Scribble Deluxe is oriented towards complex text effects where there's a lot of animation and fancy effects going on.

+&nbsp;

+## Can I use [Scribble Junior](https://github.com/JujuAdams/ScribbleJunior) alongside Scribble Deluxe?

+Yes!
+In fact, I encourage it.
+Scribble Junior is excellent for static UI text whereas Scribble Deluxe is geared more towards dialogue and animated text.

+&nbsp;

 ## How is Scribble Deluxe licensed?
 Can I use it for commercial projects?

 [Scribble is released under the MIT license](https://github.com/JujuAdams/Scribble/blob/master/LICENSE).
 This means you can use it for whatever purpose you want, including commercial projects.
 It'd mean a lot to me if you'd drop my name in your credits (Juju Adams) and/or say thanks, but you're under no obligation to do so.